Aury Washburn, Training Grants Analyst and Coordinator (Graduate Studies and Office of Research)

 Meg helps researchers identify funding opportunities for their research and training programs from federal, state and private sponsors.
 She connects principal investigators to other researchers and resources, both on and off campus, that add value to the research effort as a whole and increase the breadth and impact of research at UC Davis.

-Josephine and Steve are responsible for increasing the access and academic success of a more diverse population of graduate students.
+Josephine and Devin are responsible for increasing the access and academic success of a more diverse population of graduate students.
 They help develop effective recruitment and retention plans for training programs.
-Josephine provides guidance for graduate programs in the Humanities, Arts, Social Sciences and Education; Steve provides guidance for graduate programs in Science, Technology, Engineering, and Mathematics disciplines.
+Josephine provides guidance for graduate programs in the Humanities, Arts, Social Sciences and Education; Devin provides guidance for graduate programs in Science, Technology, Engineering, and Mathematics disciplines.